MercuryPay/dsiPDCXListener.CSharp/README.md

 </form>
 ```

-==Step 2:Capture submit event and POST to listener
+##Step 2:Capture submit event and POST to listener

 When the user presses the 'Pay' button above we capture the event in javascript and initiate the process of sending transactions by posting to the dsiPDCXListener via javascript.
 You will see in the code (the Pizza.cshtml page) that the process function kicks off the process and a context object provides state data for all of the javascript functions.
 The postData function is actually where the data is posted to the listener.